Many Natural Practitioners believe that wind in babies can be due to many different reasons :

 Common thoughts are;

-- Digestion problems in the gut and therefore the baby produces to much gas plus has trouble releasing the wind produced when it becomes trapped.
+- Digestion problems in the gut and therefore the baby produces too much gas then the baby has trouble releasing the wind produced when it becomes trapped.
+This is actually called lactose over load and is a breastfeeding issue that can often be fixed with the appropriate advice for you as an individual.
+When this happens babies often have green or frothy bowel movements and look bloated.

 They believe many of these triggers can be prevented or greatly reduced by doing a few simple things.